stelatoris/XTronical-I2S-Audio-with-SD/README.md

 <b>Progress:</b>

-Added ability to read WAV file header from SD card.
+- Added ability to read WAV file header from SD card.
   Now it is able to construct an XT_Wav_Class object using the filename as argument. e.g: XT_Wav_Class MySound("/sample.wav");
   To add more WAV files to be played, simple create more XT_Wav_Class objects.

+- Can Play one WAV file, either Stereo or Mono Channels.
+18-12-2022